Malik-G/giphy-api-activity2/README.md

 # Giphy API Activity

-Using a third party API is very similar to using routes on a server.
-The big difference is that you'll likely get back much more data than you're used to.
-In this activity, you will be using Axios on the server to make requests to the Giphy API.
+In this activity I did at Prime Digital Academy.
+I used Axios on the server to make requests to Giphy's API.

 ## Setup